astropy/astropy-bot/README.md

 ### About

 This is a GitHub bot written using Flask for the Astropy project which can be installed via GitHub integrations.
-We use the concept of flask 'blueprints' to separate the different functionality.
+We use the concept of flask "blueprints" to separate the different functionality.
 Each blueprint is defined in a separate file inside [changebot/blueprints](changebot/blueprints).
 The bot includes the following functionality: